Table of contents

 Now that you know the two methods of analyzing Facebook sentiment, you can decide which suits you best.
 If the manual method works for you, there’s no need to continue reading this article.

 But if you’re curious about how to analyze Facebook sentiment using a sentiment analysis tool, sit back and relax.
-I’ll guide you through the step-by-step process using Brand24 as an example.
+I’ll guide you through the step-by-step process using Brand24 as an example, however you can use any different media monitoring tool, like Brandwatch or Mention.

 Brand24 is an AI-powered social listening tool designed to track and analyze your sentiment and, more broadly, monitor your brand’s reputation.

-In addition to Facebook, Brand24 can perform sentiment analysis across various sources (or combine them for a complete overview):
+In addition to Facebook, it can perform sentiment analysis across various sources (or combine them for a complete overview):

 - Social media platforms like Instagram, TikTok, YouTube, TikTok, X (Twitter), LinkedIn, Telegram, Reddit, and Twitch;